 It can sometimes be a good idea to talk to your friends, but BEWARE - never choose a subject you are not really interested in, just because your friend has chosen it.
-In addition to this, all students and parents/carers will have the opportunity to have a guidance interview with a member of the Pastoral, CTL or SLT team.
+In addition to this, all students and parents/carers will have had the opportunity to speak to staff at school on Parent's Evening, plus they can contact Heads of Subjects and Curriculum Team Leaders, plus the Senior Leadership Team for further guidance.
 At this personalised meeting any final concerns or choice issues can be ironed out to ensure that the most suitable subjects are selected.